Promotion and New Captain!

 When you see them, please congratulate Matt and welcome Jeremy to the island!

 The February CTC Board of Directors meeting will be held on February 25th at 7PM at the CTC Office, 16 North Road.
 As always, the public is welcome.

 CTC has an opening for a full time captain.
 Captain must reside on Chebeague.
 For more information visit the Jobs page of this website.

-The March newsletter is now posted on this page.
+The February newsletter is now posted on this page.

 On April 6, 1985 the Islander was launched at Washburn & Doughty of East Boothbay, Maine.
 The Islander was a labor of love for many people who gave time and resources to make her a reality.